Ingmar-van-Busschbach/Input-Output/TECH-MANUAL.md

-This prototype uses the "Tensorflow" and "PoseNet" API's to generate a list of 2D coordinates that can be used by the game.
+This prototype uses the "MobileNetV1" and "ResNet50" "PoseNet" API's to generate a list of 2D coordinates that can be used by the game.
 This happens through Camera input
 The camera needs to be set up facing away from the screen, much like a laptop webcam would be mounted compared to its screen.
 It does not matter whether it is mounted below or above the mirror, as long as it can reasonably capture the entire upper body of an user.
 We use a local host server, that listens to port 3000, to process the camera input and write to the ..\Server\public\json\poseNetData.json